Treena Arinzeh

+Treena Livingston Arinzeh (born 1970) is an American biomedical engineer and academic.

-Treena Livingston Arinzeh is Professor of Biomedical Engineering at Columbia University in New York, New York, joining in 2022.
+She is professor of biomedical engineering at Columbia University, joining in 2022.
 She was formerly a Distinguished Professor in Biomedical Engineering at the New Jersey Institute of Technology in Newark, New Jersey.
 She is known for her research on adult stem-cell therapy.
-Arinzeh takes part in the American Chemical Society's Project Seeds program, opening up her lab for high school students from economically disadvantaged backgrounds for summer internships.

 Early life and education

 Arinzeh was born in 1970 and raised in Cherry Hill, New Jersey.
 She became interested in science by conducting imaginary experiments in the kitchen with her mother, who was a home economics teacher.
 She was encouraged to pursue a STEM career by her high school physics teacher.